scistream/scistream-proto/README.md

 # Scistream

-Please refer to our full documentation at [Read the Docs](https://scistream.readthedocs.io)
+Please refer to our Full User documentation at [Read the Docs](https://scistream.readthedocs.io)

+# Build